yamilyn/SEI-Space-Invaders/README.md

-# Project - Space Invaders - Game Dev
+# Project - 👾 Space Invaders - Game Dev
-First game development for the General Assembly Software Engineering Immersive course.
+Solo project (4 days) game developed for the General Assembly - Software Engineering Immersive course.

 ## Introduction
-After searching for arcade games options to develop, I decided to go with Space Invaders, a retro game inspired in The War of the Worlds and still very popular.
+After searching for arcade games options to develop, I decided to go with Space Invaders, a retro game inspired by The War of the Worlds and still very popular.

 #### In action
 ![Space Invaders Game Dev](/big-idea/space-invaders-screenshot.png)